 missing=0to reduce memory consumption and achieve better performance.

-Databricks Runtime 9.0 ML and above support distributed XGBoost training using the
+Databricks Runtime ML supports distributed XGBoost training using the

 num_workers parameter.
 To use distributed training, create a classifier or regressor and set

 num_workers to a value less than or equal to the number of workers on your cluster.

 mlflow.xgboost.autologwith distributed XGBoost.

 You cannot use

 You cannot use distributed XGBoost on an cluster with autoscaling enabled.
 See Cluster size and autoscaling for instructions to disable autoscaling.

 Databricks Runtime 11.3 LTS ML includes XGBoost 1.6.1, which does not support GPU clusters with compute capability 5.2 and below.

 Databricks Runtime 9.1 LTS ML and above support GPU clusters for XGBoost training.
 To use a GPU cluster, set